-Dr. Ngo has nineteen years of experience in a variety of settings including university counseling centers, emergency room, forensic, inpatient psychiatric, community mental health, managed care, and private practice.
-Dr. Ngo's areas of interests include: Couples Counseling and Sex Therapy, Parenting issues, Anger Management, Police Psychology, Diversity and Inclusion, and Crisis Intervention.
+Dr. Ngo has twenty years of experience in a variety of settings including university counseling centers, emergency room, forensic, inpatient, community mental health, and private practice.
+Dr. Ngo's areas of interests and expertise include: Couples Counseling and Sex Therapy, Parenting issues, Anger Management, Police Psychology, Diversity and Inclusion, and Crisis Intervention.
 Dr. Ngo is a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), the Association for University and College Counseling Center Directors (AUCCCD), and the Texas University and College Counseling Directors Association (TUCCDA).
-She maintains engagement with the Houston community in her current role as an Advisory Board member for Asian American Family Services (AAFS), and was previously Vice President on the Board of Directors for AAFS.
+She maintains engagement with the Houston community in her current role as an Advisory Board member for Asian American Family Services (AAFS), and previously as Vice President of the Board of Directors for AAFS.
 Dr. Ngo also serves as an oral examiner and professional reviewer of complaints for the Texas State Board of Examiners of Psychologists.

 Christopher Scott, Ph.D.Associate Director

-Dr. Chris Scott has fourteen years of experience in a variety of settings including university counseling centers, community mental health, career services, federal prison, and the Veterans Administration.
+Dr. Chris Scott has fifteen years of experience in a variety of settings including university counseling centers, community mental health, career services, federal prison, and the Veterans Administration.
 His areas of interest include: Group Psychotherapy, Cognitive Behavioral Therapy, Depression and Anxiety Disorders, Career Development Concerns, Supervision and Training, Substance Abuse, Multicultural/Diversity Issues, and International Students.

 Cecilia Sun, Ph.D.Assistant Director / Training Director

-Dr. Cecilia Sun has nineteen years of experience in a variety of settings including university counseling centers, community mental health, career services, academic counseling, and neonatal intensive care.
+Dr. Cecilia Sun has twenty years of experience in a variety of settings including university counseling centers, community mental health, career services, academic counseling, and neonatal intensive care.
 Her areas of interest include supervision and training, group therapy, ethnic and LGBTIQ identity development, interpersonal psychotherapy, personality disorders, sexual trauma, and technology.
 She has served on the Board of Directors (2003-2005, 2010-2012) for the Association of Counseling Center Training Agencies (ACCTA).
 She also serves as the e-mail List Manager for the Association of Psychology Postdoctoral and Internship Centers (APPIC).